processone/docs.ejabberd.im/content/tutorials/mysql.md

 ## Requirements

-ejabberd make use of FULLTEXT indexes with InnoDB.
+ejabberd uses FULLTEXT indexes with InnoDB.
 Thus, you need MySQL 5.6 or greater to use with ejabberd.

 **Note:** If you do not store message archive in database however, you